 Figure 2 describes the proposed human-like decision-making framework for autonomous vehicles in expressway lane change scenarios, considering vehicle interactions.
 First, key information such as ID, position, and state of the interacting vehicles is obtained from the natural driving dataset NGSIM.
-Then, the interaction scenario's key data is calibrated and preprocessed, and a probability-based inverse reinforcement learning method (maximum entropy inverse reinforcement learning) is used to model real lane change behaviours.
-This method learns human lane change behaviours under multiparticipant interactions and derives the parameters of human feature vectors.
-Thirdly, a non-cooperative game optimisation problem is constructed based on the interaction process between the main vehicle and the obstacle vehicle during lanechanging.
+Then, the key data of the interaction scenario is calibrated and preprocessed, and a probability-based inverse reinforcement learning method (maximum entropy inverse reinforcement learning) is used to model real lane change behaviours.
+This method learns human lane change behaviours under multi-participant interactions and derives the parameters of human feature vectors.
+Thirdly, a non-cooperative game optimization problem is constructed based on the interaction process between the main vehicle and the obstacle vehicle during lane-changing.
 The design constructs a comprehensive decision cost function based on safety, comfort, and human-like characteristics for Nash equilibrium solving.
 This results in human-like lane change decision-making behaviour for autonomous vehicles in expressway scenarios.

-Fig.2.
+Fig. 2.
 Algorithmic framework for human-like driving decisions